General Game Rules

 Special Scoring Rules

-- Turnover on a PAT is dead ball (including interception) and no points will be given
+• Turnover on a PAT is a dead ball (including interception) and no points will be given.

-- Official scores will be kept by the scorekeeper on the Field
+• Official scores will be kept by the Field General or the Assistant Field General on the Field.

 Offensive Penalties